Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Bicycles

-All bicycles should be registered with the Campus Safety Office.
-Bicycles may be stored: 1) in the student's own residence hall room, 2) in the bicycle storage rooms assigned, or 3) in the outside bike racks.
-Bicycles may not be stored in hallways, social rooms, alcoves, under stairways, or other places.
+Bicycles may not be stored in hallways, social rooms, alcoves, under stairways, or other unauthorized places.
 Campus Safety or Residence Life staff will remove bicycles found in unauthorized locations.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/bicycles

-Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/handicap-parking-include-temporary-handicap
+Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/accessible-parking

 Pedestrian Gates